-- There are 3 ways you can register to update your domicilie:
+- There are 2 main ways you can register to update your domicilie:

 - Online via this link (Dutch only).

-- By going in person to your local Loket Migratie (the Ghent one is on Woodrow Wilsonplein).
-By the way, Belgian nationals use the Loket Verhuizen.
+- By going in person to your local Loket Burgerzaken (the Ghent one is on Woodrow Wilsonplein).

-- After you have done either 1, 2 or 3 above, the police will come around to your new address to confirm.
+- After you have done either 1 or 2 above, the police will come around to your new address to confirm.